msfninja/schedule/README.md

 git --version
 ```

+Now that you have installed git, you can proceed with [this section](#repository-cloning) on cloning Schedule's repository.

 ## Repository Cloning

 Before you start cloning using git, make sure you have git present on your machine.
 If you don't have git, proceed with [this section](#git-installation) first.
 Otherwise, make sure you are in your desired working directory (in your shell).
 If you want to clone Schedule to the your home directory, issue the following to change your current working directory to your home directory in your shell: